glbn333/pfam_transformer/README.md

 # Pfam Classification using a Transformer and Protein Sequences

 This project aims to classify protein sequences into their respective Pfam families using a Transformer model.
 The project consists of several steps, including data preprocessing, model architecture, training, and evaluation.
-I wanted to perform this project after reading an article of Nambiar et al. of 2020 called "Transforming the Language of Life: Transformer Neural Networks for Protein Prediction Tasks" and a M2 report by Aliouane and Bendahmane named "Nouvelle approche de prédiction des classes protéiques issues d’un séquençage NGS par Deep Learning".
+I wanted to perform this project after reading an article of Nambiar et al. (2020) called "Transforming the Language of Life: Transformer Neural Networks for Protein Prediction Tasks" and a M2 report by Aliouane and Bendahmane named "Nouvelle approche de prédiction des classes protéiques issues d’un séquençage NGS par Deep Learning".

 I wanted to perform this project using my own database hence I downloaded a dataset from InterPro.
 This dataset contained multiple sequence alignments of a significant amount of protein domains.